-These seminars are hosted by a number of field offices per year on a rotating schedule, and conducted using helpful informational materials that are updated frequently.
+These seminars are conducted using helpful informational materials that are updated frequently.
 While most of our program focuses on various aspects of railroad retirement benefits, each seminar closes with a brief presentation on railroad unemployment and sickness benefits to help prepare union officers for sharing reliable information with their members.